JonathanReyess/colabai/README.md

       )
    ```

-   We will then produce a ***174 x 1017*** TF-IDF Matrix with numerical values for each word in each module's description, where the rows correspond to     modules and columns to unique words.
+   This produces a ***174 x 1017*** TF-IDF Matrix with numerical values for each word in each module's description, where rows correspond to each module and columns to unique words.

-5. We then use the sigmoid kernel function from sklearn.metrics.pairwise to calculate the pairwise similarity between each module description      and storing it in a matrix.
-We then transform the similarity scores into values between 0 and 1.
+6. We will now utilize the sigmoid kernel function to calculate the pairwise similarity between each module description and store it in another matrix.
+The similartiy scores returned will be a value between 0 and 1.

    The sigmoid_kernel function takes the TF-IDF matrix as input and applies a sigmoid transformation to it with the following formula: